OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 [TODO: Talk about References and about the CLI]

 4.3.
-Virtual Machine Creation
+Create Virtual Machines
 --------------------------------------------------

 One of the most important aspects of teh cloud is the **preparation of the images** for our users.
 [TODO: Add link and more details]

 Step 5.
-Advanced Components
+Install Advanced Components
 ===============================================

-This step is only for advanced users.
+This step is optionaly and only for advanced users.
 We recommend you  familiarize with OpenNebula before installing these components.

 OpenNebula brings the following advanced components: